How many YouTube subscribers do I need to make $10,000 a month?

 Although there is no fixed formula, we can estimate typical ranges depending on niche value:

 These numbers show that subscriber count alone is not the determining factor.
-Audience quality and engagement are far more important.
+Audience quality, watch behavior, and monetization structure are far more important than the number displayed on your channel.

 Why some creators earn $10K with fewer subscribers